JinELEC/AXI4-Lite_DDC_IP_Core/README.md

 ### Test 2: DDC Verification Using Recorded ADC Samples
 ![Frequency-Domain_Verification](docs/OperateComparison.png)
-The DDC was evaluated using recorded ADC sample data to analyse frequency translation and filtering performance.
+The ModelSim waveform shows the time-domain output of the DDC for different FIR tap configurations.
+As the number of FIR taps increases, the filtered output becomes smoother due to improved suppression of unwanted frequency components.

 ![Frequency-Domain_Verification](docs/FFT_Comparison.png)
 FFT analysis using MATLAB was then performed to evaluate the frequency response and attenuation of different FIR configurations.